 Often, to avoid unnecessary delays we are able to plan ahead based on the year your house was built, its condition, and what you want done.
 Even with prior planning, we do sometimes run into such issues as we begin a project.
 That’s why it’s tough to predict exact timetables for bathroom remodeling.
 Because there are multiple trades (demo crew, plumber, electrician, etc.,) being scheduled, inspections, changes in plans, corrections, re-inspections, etc., most online sites that offer information specifically about a bathroom remodel say that you should plan for the bathroom to be unavailable for about three weeks.

-For an experienced DIYer, a great place to save money is by doing the demo oneself.
-However, doing your own bathroom demo, even if you have the tools and the knowledge, can get expensive quickly if you accidentally cut into a pipe or electrical line.
+For an experienced DIYer, a great place to save money is by doing the demolition yourself.
+However, doing your own bathroom demo, even if you have the tools and the knowledge, can get expensive very quickly if you make a mistake like accidentally cutting into a pipe or electrical line.
 We were once asked to take over a remodel after a client mistakenly removed a load-bearing wall.
 We know how to get things back on track quickly.